parsaz00/FantasyNBAProject/README.md

 ## User Stories
 * As a user, I want to be able to create a new fantasy team and add NBA players to it
-* As a user, I want to be able to create a slot for an existing NBA player where I can add player statistics
+* As a user, I want to be able to add statistics for a player on a fantasy team.
-* As a user, I want to be able to select an existing NBA team and view the players currently on the roster
+* As a user, I want to be able to select a fantasy team and view a list of players on the team.
-* As a user, I want to be able to create an NBA playoff bracket, where I can add my predicted mathchups for each round of the playoffs and save my bracket.
+* As a user, I want to be able to add a fantasy team to a fantasy league.